csoroz/CIPs/CIP-1694/README.md

 extremely important decision can be agreed on by the community, through the on-chain governance mechanism that is being constructed.

-Alternatively, DReps could pay themselves through instances of the treasury withdrawal action (action 6) that are described in this CIP.
+Alternatively, DReps could pay themselves through instances of the "Treasury withdrawal" governance action.
 Such an action would be auditable on-chain, and should reflect an off-chain agreement between DReps and delegators.

 <!---------------------------           DReps          ------------------------>
 <!---------------------------    Governance Actions    ------------------------>